Jesus’ Calling of the 12 Disciples

 He had a new plan for them:

-Today’s narrative concludes by reminding us that Peter, James, and John hauled their boats to land before abandoning everything to follow Jesus.
+Today’s narrative concludes by reminding us that Peter, Andrew, James, and John hauled their boats to land before abandoning everything to follow Jesus.
 Their routine was flipped upside down, and they stopped what they were doing and followed their hearts to see where Jesus would take them.

 How Jesus Called the Disciples